-Kindergarten - Grade 5
+Grade 2 - Grade 5

 Each grade level has an allocated lunch period.
-Please check your child's schedule on the blog for the exact time.
-All students eat in the cafeteria and can eat school lunch or a lunch from home.
+Please check your child's schedule for the exact time.
+All students eat in classrooms and can eat school lunch or a lunch from home.
 For more information about school lunch please go to the school services section.
-Parents are not permitted to go into the cafeteria during lunch time.
-If a lunch is being provided from home, it should be delivered to the office or left outside the cafeteria with a clear label indicating who the lunch belongs to.
+If a lunch is being provided from home and isn't brought into school by the student, it should be delivered to the Parkside office with a clear label indicating the student's name and class.